TotalPerformanceData/gmaxfeed/README.md

 If the file doesn't exist in the directory a new one is downloaded anyway.
 For the benefit of threadpools and identifying what has been returned, the return format is a dict of for example, {'sc':'01202006151340', 'data':data}.

-If the feed in the .py file isn't listed above or in the docs below then it's for internal use only.
+NOTE that the obstacle locations are only available from Dec 2020, and in some cases may be missing after this date due to issues surveying the locations on the day.

 ```python
 data = gmax_feed.get_data(